nadunwee/basic-javascript-projects/README.md

 # basic-javascript-projects
-just buntch of JS projects to practice JS
+just bunch of JS projects to practice JS